Master of Business Administration (MBA) in Nonprofit Management

 A delivery that works with your schedule

 The Master of Business Administration with a concentration in nonprofit management is a one-year, three-term program for qualified students who choose a full-time program.
+Some students choose to move through the program on a part-time basis.
+The choice is yours.

 In the hybrid program, which combines face-to-face and online learning, classes meet one weekend per month.